RajPrajapati05/Spotify-Clone/README.md

 - **HTML5** — for markup structure
 - **CSS3** — for styling and layout
 - **JavaScript (vanilla)** — for interactivity
-- *(Optional: list any frameworks/libraries such as Bootstrap, Font Awesome, etc.)*

 ---